-The size of the uterus/womb increases dramatically during pregnancy in order to accommodate the growing foetus.
-This massive uterine growth causes increased pressure in the vagina and surrounding muscles.
+The size of the uterus increases dramatically during pregnancy in order to accommodate the growing fetus.
+This massive uterine growth causes increased pressure on the vagina and surrounding muscles.

-However, this is usually a false alarm, and you do not have to worry about labour yet.
+However, this is usually a false alarm, and you do not have to worry about labor yet.

 2. Fluctuating Hormones

 Pregnancy is a time when your hormones are all over the place, and changing from time to time.
 These changes may also affect your vagina, causing it to be excessively dry.

 This dryness can cause pain, especially during sex.

 Cervical dilation simply means that your cervix is opening, usually in preparation for childbirth.
 Sometimes, this dilation may cause sharp, shooting pain, especially as you approach your due date.

 However, there is no actual need to worry as this is your body’s natural way of preparing for labor and childbirth.
 Nevertheless, if the pain gets severe or you have regular contractions or fluid leakage, consult your doctor immediately.

 Your blood volume increases during pregnancy due to increased levels of pregnancy hormones.
 This is usually accompanied by increased blood flow to the vagina which may cause you some discomfort or pain.